Bartlesville Radio » News » 10 Attending Reserve Officer Academy Through WCSO

 A pool of local instructors has made this training possible, too.
 Sheriff Owen says they are fortunate to have deputies at WCSO that can teach CLEET certified training.
 Owen says they are able to get the same training out that they would receive if they went all the way to Ada, Oklahoma, where CLEET is located.
 He says approximately 40-percent of their deputies are instructor certified.

 The courses are set to conclude in March.
 Sheriff Owen says a graduation event will take place shortly after the classes conclude.
-Owen commends the men and women reserve academy for sticking with a huge commitment.
+Owen commends the men and women in the reserve academy for sticking with a huge commitment.
 He thanks the citizens of Washington County for their outpouring of support as well.

 « Back to News